 Purdue University

-Purdue is sometimes called the "Cradle of Astronauts" -- 27 Purdue graduates have gone to space, more than any other non-military institution.
+Purdue is sometimes called the "Cradle of Astronauts" -- 28 Purdue graduates have gone to space (Christina Birch, M.S.
+'15, joined the active astronaut corps in 2021), more than any other non-military institution.
 That list includes Neil Armstrong and Gus Grissom.
 The School of Aeronautics and Astronautics has a deep culture of spaceflight, and the Maurice J. Zucrow Laboratories house one of the largest academic propulsion research facilities in the world.

 Purdue is particularly strong in propulsion, energetics, and rocket testing.
 If you want hands-on experience with hot-fire tests and combustion research as a student, Purdue is hard to beat.
 The university also offers excellent programs in astrodynamics and space situational awareness.